 Number of children

-If you're going to have more than one child in your car then you'll need to make sure that multiple seats will fit across the back of your car, safely.
-Most cars can fit two child car seats, but if you've got three children and a small car you could have issues.
+If you're going to have more than one child in your car, you'll need to make sure that multiple seats will safely fit across the rear seat of your car.
+Most cars can fit two child car seats but, if you've got three children and a small car, you could have issues.

 How your car affects what child car seats will fit